-The appropriate reaction lead to expected inflation (j) was usually found to be 4 quarters.
+In estimating (12) the appropriate reaction lead to expected inflation (j) was usually found to be 4 quarters for most countries.
 This result broadly agrees with the findings of Batini and Haldane's dynamic simulations of a calibrated theoretical model, where the optimum lead length on the inflation forecast is found to lie between 3 and 6 quarters.
+However, in some key cases, as we shall see, different results emerge.